This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 /* And so on (e.g. keyframe animations, 'backwards' animation) */

-The premise of this post is that you can use the View Transition API to create a seamless experience for users, without needing a JavaScript framework.
-However as you'll notice, when you opt for same-document view transitions, you still need to writing the DOM wiring and state management code yourself.
+This post shows how you can use the View Transition API to enhance the user experience without relying on a JavaScript framework.
+However, when using same-document view transitions, you still need to handle the DOM updates and state management yourself.

 A few points to highlight: